Ramya-SM/Study/Designing Data Intensive Apps/Foundataions/Reliable,Scalable,Maintainable apps.md

 ## Maintainability -> people who work on system (ops,eng) should be able to maintain current functionality and adapt system to new usecases.

+#### Operability
+Ops team responsibility->
+Monitoring health of system & restore if it goes down Tracking down cause of problems
+Sw updates , secutrity patches
+Depenedency & affects of change on all system Anticipating furture problems (Capacity planning)
+Good practices for config mgmt, tools for deployment moving apps from platform tp another maintianing security with changing config

+#### Simplicity
+Accidental Complexity -> complexity added from implemenattion but not part of the problem system is solving Abstraction is the best way to remove accidental complexity.
+  ex: high level lang to hide machine code , CPU registers, syscals
+      SQL hides complex on-disk & inmemory DS, concurrent req from other clients, inconsistencies after crash

+#### Evolvability
+Agile patterns provide framework for adapting to change like TDD , refactoring The ease with which u adapt to changing requirements & ease of modifying data systems is closely linked to its simplicity & its abstractions.